United Nations, United States, and Gaza

 Reagan’s speeches to the U.N.
 40 years ago were so excellent that you

 should watch them carefully now, as I did in the 1980s and again this week.
-Reagan

-to travel and the right to choose the country in which one wishes to live.”
-The
+without… freedom to travel and the right to choose the country in which one

-right to migrate across Europe was restored a few years later and that ended the
+wishes to live.”
+The right to migrate across Europe was restored a few years

-Cold War.
-In his 1984 U.N. speech, Reagan also quoted Ghandhi: “If you approach
+later and that ended the Cold War.
+In his 1984 U.N. speech, Reagan also quoted

-people with trust and affection, you would have 10-fold trust and thousand-fold
+Ghandhi: “If you approach people with trust and affection, you would have

-affection returned to you.”
+10-fold trust and thousand-fold affection returned to you.”

 tariffs usually are a bad idea.
 If any foreign leader criticizes any of Trump’s

 policies, they risk higher tariffs on their country’s exports.
-In March 2025 when
+In March 2025

 called him a Palestinian, as if that was an insult.
-I do not waste any of my
+I do not waste any of

-me understand how to improve our world.
+help me understand how to improve our world.

 and the walls came tumbling down” to remind us how Israel got started

 thousands of years ago.
-I hope future children do not happily sing “Netanyahu fought
+I hope future children do not happily sing “Netanyahu

-into the houses on the other side.
+and missiles into the houses on the other side.

 The U.S. was founded with a goal to give all men equal